We have an amazing heritage as Americans.

 I hope I have whetted your appetite to learn more about our Founding Fathers and the rich heritage we have as Americans.

 Learn More About American History in the Kitchen

 We love to learn in the kitchen!
 It's so fun to learn about different time periods in American History and then eat what they ate.
 My kids love it!

-Jam-packed with historical reading, food information, recipes, menu ideas, and book lists, you can purchase the American History Cookbook at Amazon.
-The E-book is available at PayHip.
+Jam-packed with historical reading, food information, recipes, menu ideas, and book lists!
+Purchase American History Cookbook at Amazon.
+Purchase the E-book at PayHip and TeachersPayTeachers.

 God bless you and God Bless America.